-- A trusted interface is an interface that is configured to receive only messages from within the network.
-An untrusted interface is an interface that is configured to receive messages from outside the network or fire wall. - When DHCP snooping is enabled both globally and on a VLAN, DHCP packet filtering will be performed on any untrusted interface within the VLAN. - When an untrusted interface is changed to a trusted port, all the dynamic DHCP snooping bindings associated with this interface is removed. - Set all interfaces connected to DHCP servers within the local network or fire wall to trusted state.
+- ◆ A trusted interface is an interface that is configured to receive only messages from within the network.
+An untrusted interface is an interface that is configured to receive messages from outside the network or fire wall. - ◆ When DHCP snooping is enabled both globally and on a VLAN, DHCP packet filtering will be performed on any untrusted interface within the VLAN. - When an untrusted interface is changed to a trusted port, all the dynamic DHCP snooping bindings associated with this interface is removed. - Set all interfaces connected to DHCP servers within the local network or fire wall to trusted state.
 Set all other interfaces outside the local network or fire wall to untrusted state.

 - Interface Port or trunk identifier. - Trust Status Enables or disables a port as trusted.
-(Default: Disabled) - Max Number The maximum number of DHCP clients which can be supported per interface.
+(Default: Disabled) - ♦ Max Number The maximum number of DHCP clients which can be supported per interface.
 (Range: 1-32; Default: 16)

-- ◆ Circuit ID Specifies DHCP Option 82 circuit ID suboption information. - Mode - VLAN-Unit-Port The string "VLAN-Unit-Port."
+- Filter Only Only filters DHCP packets based on the trust status of a port interface and the content of packets.
+No binding entry is added and the number of clients is not limited. - ◆ Circuit ID Specifies DHCP Option 82 circuit ID suboption information. - Mode - VLAN-Unit-Port The string "VLAN-Unit-Port."
 (Default: This is the default setting.) - string An arbitrary string inserted into the circuit identifier field.
-(Range: 1-32 characters) - TR101 The remote node ID generated by the switch is based on TR-101 syntax (R-124, Access\Node\ID). - IP Address Specifies the switch's IP address as the node identifier. - System Name Specifies the system name as the node identifier. - Value An arbitrary string inserted into the circuit identifier field.
+(Range: 1-32 characters) - TR101 The remote node ID generated by the switch is based on TR-101 syntax (R-124, Access\Node\ID). - IP Address Specifies the switch's IP address as the node identifier. - System Name Specifies the system name as the node identifier. - VLAN-Slot-Port-Mac Customized format. - Value An arbitrary string inserted into the circuit identifier field.
 (Range: 1-32 characters) - TR101 VLAN Field Adds ":VLAN" in TR101 field for untagged packets. - Vlan Flooding Configures the interface to forward DHCP packets when DHCP snooping is disabled on the VLAN.
 When DHCP snooping is enabled on a VLAN, the port will forward DHCP packets to a trusted interface.
 When DHCP snooping is disabled on a VLAN, the port will block DHCP packets when VLAN flooding is disabled and forward packets when VLAN flooding is enabled.